ImageMagick/highway/g3doc/op_wishlist.md

 ### Conflict detection
 For hash tables.
 Use VPCONFLICT on ZEN4.

-### Div (integer division) and Mod

-Issue 633.
-Consider promoting to f64 and back.
-Or: op to compute inverse.

-### `AddSub` and `MulAddSub`
-Subtracts for even lanes, adds for odd.
-Interval arithmetic?
-Numpy?

 ### `Dup128TableLookupBytes`
 Avoids having to add offset on RVV.
 Table must come from `LoadDup128`.